jorinvo/me/pages/posts/2024-09-14-advance-of-ai.md

 %{
   title: "Advance of AI",
   description: "AI is here to stay.
 What does that mean for us humans?",
-  keywords: ["AI", "technology", "innovation", "ethics", "humanity"] }
+  keywords: ["AI", "technology", "innovation", "ethics", "humanity"],
+  archive: true
+}
 ---